 Marilyn is a freelance script consultant.
 In addition to the work she does for the Film Fund she is also a regular consultant to the European Producers’ Network ACE and to EKRAN, a feature development workshop based in Warsaw.
 She was Head of Development at the New Zealand Film Commission for four years (2007-2011), before which she was senior tutor with the Script Factory.
 In a previous life Marilyn worked as an actor, in casting and as a TV director and producer.

-Katie Ellen, Senior Manager, Distribution
+Katie Ellen, Senior Manager, International Distribution and Commercial Strategy

 Katie joined the BFI in 2011.
 Her role includes looking after the distribution of lottery funding for specialised and British films, with particular focus on New Models awards for films with alternative approaches to distribution, cross-media and creative marketing strategies.
 Katie also manages the Film Export Fund.
 Prior to working at the BFI, Katie worked at the UK Film Council in distribution and exhibition and production, and in production at Myriad Pictures, with previous roles in PR and finance.

 Attica joined the BFI in October 2017 and works in the International team across co-productions, export and the international strategy, coordinating the activity around the international funds.
 She previously worked in the Acquisitions and International Production team at StudioCanal in London and in Paris.
 She is bilingual in German and Italian and fluent in English and French.